ricohapi/theta-plugins/README.md

 1. Click the __[Install on THETA]__ button from the description page of the plugin you want to install.
 RICOH THETA PC App is started.
 1. Follow the instructions on the screen to install the plugin.

-> [!CAUTION]
-> Depending on the plugin being installed, it may affect image data, video data, and location data that constitute privacy assets.
-> Please read and agree to the [THETA Plugin Application Common Terms Agreement](https://www.ricoh360.com/terms/plugins/) before installing plugins.

 ## Plugins